Listen to this episode on The Art Engager podcast or read the blog below:

 #2 COMBINING TWO OR MORE THINKING ROUTINES

-You could also combine 2 or more thinking routines.
+You could also combine 2 or more Project Zero thinking routines.
 There are many reasons why you might want to do this – say, for example the thinking routine you have chosen doesn’t have an observation question at the start like Step Inside.
 As you know, we always always start with observation as the first step in any art discussion.
 We don’t jump straight into interpretations.
 We take the time to observe carefully before we move on to interpretations.
 Therefore with Step Inside, you might like to add an observation thinking routine like Looking Ten Times Two or Colour Shape Line so that the group has a chance to fully observe the image or object BEFORE you try to step inside it.
 When you think about discussions, try to have the arc of the discussion in mind:

 observation-description-interpretation-wondering-conclusion

-In your discussion, You may want to add a thinking routine that brings the discussion of an artwork to a close like Headlines or I used to Think Or two routines that together create more time for interpretation – like Step Inside and the 3 Y’s.
+In your discussion, You may want to add a thinking routine that brings the discussion of an artwork to a close like Headlines or I used to Think.
+Or two routines that together create more time for interpretation – like Step Inside and the 3 Y’s.
 When combining thinking routines, keep the discussion arc in mind and your goal for the discussion.
 What do you want your group to go away with?
 This will help you to select which routines you can play with.
 Using a combination of thinking routines will also free up head space to allow you to be more creative with your groups and will give you more energy to focus on what they are saying too.

 #3 CHANGING UP THE ORDER OF THE QUESTIONS

 As mentioned earlier in the See Think Wonder Variations example.
 You can also change the order of the questions in some routines.
 Like for example, Wonder See Think or instead of See Think Me We, try See Think We Me (that’s how I always say it anyway as I get the order wrong every time!).
-And you vary the order of the questions too – so, instead of See-Think-Wonder, what about: Wonder-See-Think See-Wonder-Think
+And you vary the order of the questions too – so, instead of See-Think-Wonder, what about: Wonder-See-Think or See-Wonder-Think?

 #4 ADD AN EXTRA STEP TO A ROUTINE